algorithmiaio/dev-center/_pages/clients/python.md

 client = Algorithmia.client(apiKey)
 {% endhighlight %}

-Now you’re ready to start working with Algorithmia in Ruby.
+Now you’re ready to start working with Algorithmia in Python.

 ## Working with Data Using the Data API